-You surely have heard the phrase “divide and conquer” (or “divide and rule”) before.
-Divide and conquer comes from the latin words “divide et impera” attributed to Philip II of Macedon but famously used by Julius Caesar, who used them to describe his war strategies.
+You surely have heard the phrase “divide and conquer” (or “divide and rule”).
+Divide and conquer comes from the latin words “divide et impera” attributed to Philip II of Macedon but famously used by Julius Caesar, who used them to describe his main war strategy.
 Julius Caesar was in fact a master in dividing and ruling and, despite how much good his conquests brought is questionable, the ultimate goal was to unite all single states into one cohesive Republic.
 Continue reading

 You can put your spare computer’s calculation power at use!
 And it’s so easy that no one has excuses.
 All it takes is to download and install an application called Folding@home.
 Continue reading